Payment Provider Integration

 With the future payments feature enabled, JustOn creates an account-specific Payment Instrument record, which holds the corresponding credit card or bank account information.
 The payment instrument records are accessible via the corresponding related list on the account detail page.

 Based on the saved payment instruments, JustOn can execute payment runs in order to automatically collect pre-authorized subsequent payments (except for invoices with the payment method

-In broad outline, the payment collection works as follows:
+In broad outline, the automatic payment collection usually works as follows:

 - A first invoice is issued to the customer.